jumal/aws-continuous-delivery-demo/README.md

  - **AWS CodeDeploy** for deployments
  - **AWS ECS** for Docker support

-The setup is performed using AWS CLI to ensure full reproducability

 ## Setup

+The setup is performed using AWS CLI to ensure full reproducibility

 ### Install AWS CLI
 Follow the instructions for your OS on [this page](http://aws.amazon.com/cli).